The Canon M50 and the Canon M50 Mark II are some of Canon’s best selling mirrorless cameras.

 But most of the earlier models were largely ignored because of some perceived issues – mainly, lesser specifications compared to competitors and the slower development of lenses.

-With the release of the Canon M50, Canon M5 and the Canon M6 Mark II, Canon has started to throw around its camera know-how.
 While these won’t always compete head-to-head on paper vs other brands, in real world use they are superb cameras with fantastic image quality, fast dual pixel autofocus and easy to use controls.
 The strength of Canon doesn’t always show up in spec sheets.

 Best of all, Canon has not gone the way of other brands’ mirrorless offerings that seem to keep getting larger and larger with each release.
 With each development – each camera, each lens – Canon has always kept the mirrorless ethos to heart – small and light, and well-built.